tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-to FDR as being a great president and ignore the fact that he locked up hundreds of thousands of Japanese Americans during World War II but nobody calls him a fascist well Republicans might but not for the right reasons some have even gone so far as to call Attack on Titan itself fascist and anti-semitic because while Attack on Titan does have a large fandom of normal people it also has a notable and Loud right-wing fan base the new Republic even dubbed it the alt-right's favorite manga anime fans have gotten themselves into a tangle trying to decipher where asayama dries the line between the metaphors he engages in and his own personal convictions but Attack on Titan contradicts this ayama's apparent nationalism would Armin not be as put off by the alt-right adopting the anime as he is by the actually very fascist jagerists bearing in mind that all the main characters in the show end up fighting against Aaron's imperialist march across the world in the end to me this raises an important question if the alt-right is under the impression that a piece of media is for them are we just gonna roll over and let them have it with content like say Fight Club should we
+to FDR as being a great president and ignore the fact that he locked up hundreds of thousands of Japanese Americans during World War II but nobody calls him a fascist well Republicans might but not for the right reasons some have even gone so far as to call *Attack on Titan* itself fascist and anti-semitic because while *Attack on Titan* does have a large fandom of normal people it also has a notable and Loud right-wing fan base the new Republic even dubbed it the alt-right's favorite manga anime fans have gotten themselves into a tangle trying to decipher where asayama dries the line between the metaphors he engages in and his own personal convictions but *Attack on Titan* contradicts this ayama's apparent nationalism would Armin not be as put off by the alt-right adopting the anime as he is by the actually very fascist jagerists bearing in mind that all the main characters in the show end up fighting against Eren's imperialist march across the world in the end to me this raises an important question if the alt-right is under the impression that a piece of media is for them are we just gonna roll over and let them have it with content like say Fight Club should we